 When you're pursuing vacant land properties the right way, there will be plenty of opportunities to purchase vacant lots for a VERY low price (we're talking – less than a thousand dollars) and frankly, when you're literally required to enlist the services of an attorney (at well over $1,000 a pop) to close these deals, the cost can far outweigh the benefit, especially when the mechanics of closing the transaction just aren't that complicated.

 A State-by-State Guide

-I've bought and sold land in a number of states over the years, and in the markets where I've worked – I've only encountered this obstacle on a handful of occasions.
+I've bought and sold land in a number of states over the years, and in the markets where I've worked – I've only encountered this obstacle a handful of times.

 However, knowing that these areas would probably be cost-prohibitive on smaller deals, I definitely wouldn't want to pursue these markets (i.e. – any of the states shaded in dark blue – below) if my sole focus was to snatch up the cheapest properties with a market value of less than $5,000 (because the attorney requirement in these states would probably be a deal-killing obstacle with every “cheap” property I wanted to buy).

 So after years of being vaguely aware of the situation, I decided it was time to do the research, put in the legwork, and create an interactive map (for you and me) with all my findings on which states DO and DON'T require an attorney to be involved in the closing of each transaction.
 After cross-checking several sources and calling dozens of closing offices around the country, here's what I came up with…